 Third trimester workout tips

-Those second trimester tips become even more important during your third trimester.
+Those second trimester tips become even more important during the third trimester of your pregnancy.
 You may also find that you’ve got less energy than you did during your second trimester.
 So, you may have to scale back your exercise to match.
-Walking and swimming when pregnant are especially good options for third trimester workouts and can help you stay active right up to your due date.
+Walking and swimming are especially good options for third trimester workouts and can help you stay active right up to your due date.

 Get into your rhythm